 My name is David and I was born and raised in Northampton, one of my passions is the history of Northamptonshire as a county and it's links to the most important war ever to take place in England.
 I would like to share that history with as many other people as possible.

-It's my belief that not enough visitors to our shores know about the county and what it can offer in terms of the beauty of the countryside and the number and variety of historic houses it has within it's boundaries.
+It's my belief that not enough visitors to our shores know about the county and what it can offer in terms of the beauty of it's countryside and the number and variety of historic houses it has within it's boundaries.

 London, personally I love to visit the city, outside of York it’s probably my favourite English city and it's a magnet to visitors from abroad and it’s easy to see why, rich in history, fantastic venues to eat and see shows, world class museums, glorious parks, a melting pot of people, it’s got the lot.